emirhankarakoc/fullstack-template/backend-springboot/README.md

 `pnpm run dev`

 ## Project Structure
-backend/: Contains the Spring Boot application code. frontend/: Contains the React.js application code.
+backend/: Contains the Spring Boot application code.<br>
+frontend/: Contains the React.js application code.
 ## Contributing
 We welcome contributions to this project!
 Please fork the repository and submit a pull request with your proposed changes.
 Ensure to follow the project's coding standards and test your changes before submitting.